-For SMR DWS, distribution bacteriological samples shall be taken: 1) once every 2 weeks provided that the system is in compliance with Schedule 1 of O. Reg.170/03, or
+For SMR DWS, distribution bacteriological samples shall be taken:

-2) one sample every week if the system does not meet the requirements of Schedule 1 of O. Reg.170/03.

-Each sample must be tested for EC + TC and, if secondary disinfection is provided, must also be tested for HPC; these requirements have been met.
+1) once every 2 weeks provided that the system is in compliance with Schedule 1 of O.Reg.170/03, or 2) one sample every week if the system does not meet the requirements of Schedule 1 of O. Reg.170/03.
+Each sample must be tested for EC + TC and, if secondary disinfection is provided, must also be tested for HPC.
+OCWA staff conduct distribution bacteriological samples weekly satisfying this requirement.